MSU-Libraries/kube-doc/README.md

 * Stable persistant network identifiers, starting from `0` (default).
 E.g. `my-sset-0`, `my-sset-1`, `my-sset-2`, etc.
 * Ordering of creation and startup of new Pods, from lowest number to highest.
-* Ordered scaling down of of Pods, always removing the highest numbered first.
+* Ordered scaling down of Pods, always removing the highest numbered first.
-* Pods are always re-scheduled onto the same node.
-E.g. `my-sset-0` will only ever be scheduled on the first node it was schedule on.
+* On scaling up Pods, it is always done from low identifier first.
+Pods must be alive and ready before the next Pod is scheduled.
 * Volumes (persistant ones, that is) associated with a StatefulSet are not deleted the StatefulSet is scaled down or removed.

 Similar to DaemonSets, StatefulSets support `RollingUpdate` and `OnDelete` strategies only.